huggingface/open-r1/README.md

 ### MATH-500

-We are able to reproduce Deepseek's reported results on the MATH-500 benchmark within ~1 standard deviation:
+We are able to reproduce Deepseek's reported results on the MATH-500 benchmark within ~1-3 standard deviations:

 | Model                         | MATH-500 (🤗 LightEval) | MATH-500 (DeepSeek Reported) |
 |:------------------------------|:-----------------------:|:----------------------------:|